-Promote economic valuation of ecosystem services and functions in water management and publicize the mutual benefits of saving water and saving energy.
+Promote economic valuation of ecosystem services and functions in water management and publicize the mutual benefits of saving water and saving energy

-Action 10: Support Solutions for Regional/Global Issues
+Action 10: Support Solutions for Regional/Global Issues Toolkit: Community Involvement

 Provide support for local measures that seek to address factors contributing to the larger-scale stressors of climate change and sea level rise (for instance, measures to reduce greenhouse gas emissions).
-Engage community in resiliency discussions aimed at adapting to the unavoidable consequences of sea level rise, climate change and other externally-driven issues.
+Engage community in discussions of opportunities to adapt to some of the unavoidable consequences of sea level rise, climate change and other externally-driven issues.